grahamgower/demes-c/README.md

 git submodule update
 ```

-There are three test-related targets in the toplevel Makefile.
+There are three test-related targets in the toplevel Makefile,
+which are called during the continuous integration github action
+that gets run when a pull request is opened.

 * `make test` checks that all valid test cases in the demes-spec repo
   can be loaded and that all invalid test cases are correctly rejected.